Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 • Pass all events to an external data tier, like a data warehouse, for additional processing and to leverage business intelligence tools.

-Before you go live with your test, we have a few final tips:
+Before you go live with your experiment, review the following documentation:

-If you have questions, contact support.
-If you think you have found a bug, file an issue in the SDK’s GitHub repository, and Optimizely will investigate as soon as possible.
+If you have questions, contact Support.
+If you think you have found a bug, file an issue in the SDK’s GitHub repository.